 - Space Pirates: He ran a pirate crew before rejoining the OPA after the Time Skip.
 It's a source of friction between him and Drummer.

 - Token Evil Teammate: Subverted.
 Ashford is set up as this, with an extremely violent criminal past and ties to Anderson Dawes' radical militant faction of the OPA, but turns out to be rather even-tempered and moderate.

 - The Starscream: Drummer accuses him of thinking he should be in command, and he easily admits so with a side helping of snark.
 He insinuates that Drummer was chosen as a political move, whereas he has the right experience.
 It doesn't take him long to start undermining her authority in clever little ways.

-- Two-Faced: One side of his face (and due to the way he favors his arm, possibly the entire side of his body) is badly burned.
+- Two-Faced: One side of his face and a decent chunk of his chest is badly burned.